 PRE-CLEARANCE AND SECURITY SCREENING IN LIEU OF EVACUATION (DURING TESTING)

-- It is strongly recommended that school officials carefully coordinate this option in cooperation with local law enforcement officials. - This option may only be implemented prior to the receipt of an actual bomb threat,
+- It is strongly recommended that school officials carefully coordinate this option in cooperation with local law enforcement officials. - This option may only be implemented prior to the receipt of an actual bomb threat, continually monitored throughout the day.

 And